glkrlos/wowparser/CONTRIBUTING.md

 # Contributing

 Would you like to contribute?
 Excellent!
-Contributing is not just for fixing, but also for reporting bugs or unexpected crashes.
+Contributing is not just for fixing, but also for reporting bugs or new features.

 Creating Pull Requests:
 =======================